DeetonRushy/DeeL/README.md

 ## Goals

  1. Provide fast lexical analysis and parsing.
- 2. Provide an intuitive C# API for interfacing with the configuration data.
- 3. Make a cool project!
+ 3. Have a cool project!

 ## Examples
 ```